Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Results Discussion

 A highlight of the Nested FNO is its excellent generalizability.
-The training sizes for Nested FNO are small (2,408 for the level 0 model and 5,916 for level 1-4 models), considering the large problem dimension with millions of cells.
-We achieve this generalizability through (1) a novel fine-tuning technique for nested architecture as introduced in \textit{Methods} and (2) the utilization of the FNO architecture.
-Most existing machine learning approaches for subsurface flow use convolutional neural network (CNN)-based models with local kernels and deep architectures that are prone to overfitting~\cite{jiang2021deep, wu2020physics, kadeethum2021framework,tangmeng2021deep,tang2021deep}.
-Unlike CNN, FNO uses global kernels to learn an infinite-dimensional input and output mapping in the function space~\cite{li2020fourier}.
-Our previous study shows that FNO-based models require only one-third of the training data compared to the CNN-based model in a 2D spatial-temporal setting~\cite{wen2022u}.
-As a result, using FNO greatly reduces the demand for training data; combining FNO with the LGR approach makes this high-resolution 3D problem tractable.
+The training sizes for Nested FNO are small (2,408 for the coarsest model and 5,916 for finer models), considering the large problem dimension with millions of cells.
+We achieve this generalizability through (1) a novel fine-tuning technique for the nested architecture as introduced in \textit{Experimental} and (2) the utilization of the FNO architecture.
+Most existing data-driven machine learning approaches for subsurface flow use a convolutional neural network (CNN)-based architecture.
+CNN models' local kernels and deep architectures make them prone to overfitting~\cite{jiang2021deep, wu2020physics, kadeethum2021framework,tangmeng2021deep,tang2021deep}.
+Unlike CNN, FNO uses global kernels to learn an infinite-dimensional input-output mapping in the function space~\cite{li2020fourier}.
+As a result, using FNO greatly reduces the demand for training data; combining the FNO architecture with the semi-adaptive LGR approach makes this high-resolution dynamic 3D problem tractable.

 Besides data-driven approaches, another line of work, often referred to as a physics-informed neural network, attempts to solve the governing PDE by parameterizing governing relations and initial/boundary conditions using neural networks~\cite{raissi2019physics}.
-However, these approaches have not yet shown significant advantages in computational efficiency for subsurface multiphase flow through heterogeneous media~\cite{fuks2020physics, almajid2021prediction, fraces2021physics,haghighat2022physics}.
-On the contrary, as a data-driven approach, Nested FNO provides a framework with great potential not only for CO$_2$ storage but also for other scientific problems that involve multi-level modeling.
-For instance, in weather forecast modeling, different cyclones can develop locally while interacting with each other on a global level~\cite{dong1983relative}; in nuclear fusion, the collision of multiple nuclei in a particle involves long-distance interactions as well as inner-nucleus many-particle physics~\cite{jin2021lise}.
+However, these approaches have not yet shown significant advantages in computational efficiency for multiphase flow problems with heterogeneous media~\cite{fuks2020physics, almajid2021prediction, fraces2021physics,haghighat2022physics}.
+On the contrary, Nested FNO demonstrates the great potential of data-driven approaches not only for CO$_2$ storage but also for other environmental and energy problems that involve multi-scale modeling.
+For example, in weather forecast modeling, different cyclones can develop locally while interacting with each other on a global level~\cite{dong1983relative}; in nuclear fusion, the collision of multiple nuclei in a particle involves long-distance interactions as well as inner-nucleus many-particle physics~\cite{jin2021lise}.